 Letsch Law Firm can help you create a comprehensive estate plan to help you manage your assets now and to ensure your legacy for your loved ones.

+We use a Will as the appropriate planning tool if we do not have plans to avoid probate.
 If you plan to leave your estate to adults, and you own real estate, likely a revocable living trust is a better planning tool for you because it avoids the public probate process.

 Trusts are a very flexible vehicles for transferring assets to future generations and charities while avoiding the court system and protecting the privacy of your beneficiaries.
-There are several different types of trust: testamentary trust (a trust embedded inside your Will that controls money after you die ie. for minor children, persons with disabilities, or saves assets for a second or third generation); inter-vivos trusts (trust set up while you are living).
+There are several different types of trusts: testamentary trust (a trust embedded inside your Will that controls money after you die such as for minor children or persons with disabilities, or saves assets for a second or third generation); inter-vivos trusts (trust set up and funded with assets while you are living).